lukegb/uffd/README.md

 Then download [cccv-archive-key.gpg](cccv-archive-key.gpg) and add it to the trusted repository keys in `/etc/apt/trusted.gpg.d/`.
 Afterwards run `apt update && apt install uffd` to install the package.

-The Debian package uses uwsgi to run uffd and ships an `uffd-admin` to execute flask commands in the correct context.
+The Debian package uses uwsgi to run uffd and ships an `uffd-admin` script to execute flask commands in the correct context.
 If you upgrade, make sure to run `flask db upgrade` after every update!
 The Debian package takes care of this by itself using uwsgi pre start hooks.
 For an example uwsgi config, see our [uswgi.ini](uwsgi.ini).
 You might find our [nginx include file](nginx.include.conf) helpful to setup a web server in front of uwsgi.

+Uffd supports SQLite and MariaDB.
+To use MariaDB, create the database with the options `CHARACTER SET utf8mb4 COLLATE utf8mb4_nopad_bin` and make sure to add the `?charset=utf8mb4` parameter to `SQLALCHEMY_DATABASE_URI`.

 ## Python Coding Style Conventions